-Dribbling with implement Technical elements of the skill Dribbling with implement involves 1.
-Hold the implement with both hands controlling an object with an implement at the top of the implement. (usually a stick) and travelling with it.
-It 2.
-Push object forward, making is a common skill in games like hockey contact with ball on either side with and football.
-This is a good hand- implement. eye coordination movement skill that 3.
-Chase object with some directional requires a child to track and control control of the ball. a moving object on the ground while 4.
-Eyes focused on the object or maintaining stability of his moving implement. body. · · · · · · · · · · · · · · · · · · ·
+Dribbling with implement

+Dribbling with implement involves controlling an object with an implement (usually a stick) and travelling with it.
+It is a common skill in games like hockey and football.
+This is a good handeye coordination movement skill that requires a child to track and control a moving object on the ground while maintaining stability of his moving body.